 Save This Recipe! 💌

 If I told you I've never tasted cookie dough while making cookies, then I'd be lying.
 There's just something so good about the flavor of cookie dough.
 This is why there are many recipes out there for edible cookie dough.
-But have your ever tried cookie dough cake?
+But have you ever tried cookie dough cake?
 So good.
 It literally tastes like cookie dough in cake form.

 I debated whether to make this cake with chocolate layers or yellow cake.
-After some back and forth, I felt that chocolate chip yellow cake was most fitting for this recipe.
+After some back and forth, I felt that a chocolate chip yellow cake was most fitting for this recipe.
 If I'm going to call it cookie dough cake, then I am going to make it look and taste like chocolate chip cookie dough!

 This cake begins with three moist layers of chocolate chip cake that are sandwiched together and covered with cookie dough buttercream.
 For a beautiful presentation and extra chocolate flavor, this cake is finished with a chocolate ganache drip.
 It's a fun cake to serve for any celebration.